TAME: Task Agnostic Continual Learning using Multiple Experts: Experiments

 We next describe the values of the hyperparameters that are specific to our algorithm.
 The hyperparameters settings used in the experimets are summarized in Table~\ref{tab:hyper-tame}.
 In all experiments we use the same window size $W_{th}$ equal to $100$ and loss smoothing factor $\alpha$ of $0.2$.

 For competitor algorithms we either used hyperparameter settings suggested by the authors or performed a parameter search.
-The scope of the hyperparameter search for the regularization-based methods is shown in Table~\ref{tab:hyper}, and the training setting for A-GEM is presented in Table~\ref{tab:hyper-agem}.
+The scope of the hyperparameter search for the regularization-based methods and the training settings for A-GEM are shown in the supplementary materials.